Fire and rescue services

 Explore our Ramadan page to learn more, including dates for Ramadan.

-Local customs in Jordan are conservative.
+Local customs are conservative.

 These activities are not socially acceptable and may offend: